Health, Safety and Security

 Parents should tell the school nurse of any regular or temporarily prescribed medication(s) their children may be taking.
 If students require medication during the school day, this should be supervised and dispensed by the school nurse only.
 Please send the medication(s) in their original packaging with written details of the administration requirements to the nurse.

-The two Counsellors at the Zug Campus are certified school counsellors and provide services to students, parents and members of staff.
+The three Counsellors at the Zug Campus are certified school counsellors and provide services to students, parents and members of staff.
 The role of the Counsellors is designed to serve and assist the needs of students, primarily being a student advocate.
 The counsellors serve as a bridge between students, teachers, and parents working to create an environment conducive to learning where everyone works towards supporting student success.

 Services offered by the counselling department are preventive, collaborative, and remedial in nature and focus on the social, emotional and developmental needs of individuals.
 Students, teachers, or parents can request counselling.
 Referrals are made to outside agencies when appropriate.
-They can be contacted by email at firstname.lastname@example.org and email@example.com.
+They can be contacted by email at email@example.com, firstname.lastname@example.org and email@example.com.

 Safety and security are the responsibilities of all.
 Staff and parents must be equally committed to the process to ensure success.
 Personal safety, school security and ultimately the safety of the wider community will only be attained when all parties join together in maintaining a safe campus environment.